Glossary

 Adverbial clause

-Adverbialsatz; subordinate clause instead of an adverbial, is usually introduced by a subjunction
+Adverbialsatz; type of subordinate clause used in place of an adverbial, usually introduced by a subjunction.

 Weil ich verschlafen hatte, verpasste ich den Bus.